Reserve Study Services

-When a homeowners’ association hires professionals to conduct their HOA reserve studies, community residents are treated to a fair reserve funding contribution plan rather than unpredictable (and unpleasant) special assessments.
+Wise homeowners’ association boards hire professionals to conduct their HOA reserve study or condo reserve study.
+This ensures community residents are treated to a fair reserve funding contribution plan rather than unpredictable (and unpleasant) special assessments.
 When board owners treat homeowners fairly and equitably, residents will be more likely to stay, and your HOA reserves will be well-stocked.

 Sound Financial Planning

-It’s an unfortunate reality that many HOA reserve funds are undercapitalized due to poor financial planning and inadequate oversight.
-A lack of reserve funding often deters buyers because they consider the results of a reserve study to evaluate the value of common interest development (CID) property.
-However, buyers note when an association hires a reserve analyst or reserve specialist to determine the funding needed to maintain common elements and units since it signifies prudent leadership.
+It’s an unfortunate reality that many HOA reserve funds are under-capitalized due to poor financial planning and inadequate oversight.
+A lack of reserve funding deters buyers because it signals poor management.
+Buyers often consider the results of a reserve study to evaluate the value of common interest development (CID) property.
+When an association hires a professional reserve study specialist, buyers take note and perceive prudent leadership.

 Homeowners within a community expect professional association management and accurate reserve studies.
-Suppose an association management team routinely places special assessments on its members to cover an unexpected replacement cost or obtain funding to repair common elements.
+Often, an association will rely on special assessments to cover an unexpected replacement cost or to obtain funding for repairing common components.
 In that case, members will be unlikely to stay in the community for long.
 Ideally, an association’s emergency maintenance and future major expenses will be funded from capital reserves in the reserve studies.

-When a homeowner contributes to an association’s reserves, they trust that those funds will be handled appropriately and allocated toward the maintenance and management of the units and common areas within that community.
+When residents contribute to an association’s reserves, they trust that those funds will be allocated toward maintenance and management of the common areas.
 Well-funded reserves engender trust among community members due to the professional management it represents.
 Adequate reserves also provide the capital needed to reduce the number of special assessments placed on members of the community.

 Reserve Studies Resources

-A Reserve Study is a budget planning tool used by condominium associations and homeowner associations to create an effective funding plan for anticipated common area maintenance expenses over 30 years.
-Reserve Studies are vital to implementing and maintaining a financially healthy community association.
+A Reserve Study is a budget planning tool used by condominium associations and homeowner associations to create an effective funding plan.
+Often, this funding plan covers anticipated common area maintenance expenses over 30 years.
+A reserve study is vital to maintaining a financially healthy community association.

-Lending institutions such as the Federal Housing Authority (FHA) are adopting stringent requirements in the hopes of ensuring a minimum standard of Reserve Fund health.
-Some studies also show that an association with a fully funded reserve account, as evidenced by a Reserve Study, will help maintain and increase the property value of the homes.
+Lending institutions such as the Federal Housing Authority (FHA) use stringent requirements to standardize minimum Reserve Fund health.
+Studies show that associations with a fully funded reserve account are better able to maintain and increase the property values.

-The Reserve Study includes two parts; a physical analysis and a financial analysis.
+The Reserve Study includes a physical analysis and a financial analysis.

-The physical analysis consists of a site inspection which is a limited visual inspection of the association’s common area components and quantity of assets.
-The purpose of the physical analysis is to identify common area components, perform a condition assessment, determine useful life, estimate remaining useful life, and estimate the major repair or replacement costs.
+First, the physical analysis portion includes a site inspection of the association’s common area components and quantity of assets.
+The site inspector identifies common area components, performs a condition assessment, estimates remaining useful life, and estimates the major repair or replacement costs.

-The financial analysis assesses the association’s current reserve balance, together with the future costs, to determine recommendations to the association for an appropriate reserve funding contribution rate.
+Within the second part of a reserve study is the financial analysis.
+A reserve fund specialist examines the current reserve balance and projected future costs.
+With this information, the reserve study professional makes recommendations to the association for an appropriate reserve funding contribution rate.
 The financial analysis will include three funding models from which you can choose to best fund your HOA reserves.

 A reserve fund study provides the essential information needed to guide the Board of Directors in their budgetary decisions for their community.
-In addition to assisting the Board of Directors in determining the correct amount of money to go into the Reserve Fund, the reserve fund study also serves as a guide for obtaining and evaluating proposals in advance of pending projects.
+A reserve study assists the Board of Directors in determining the correct amount of money to go into the Reserve Fund.
+Reserve fund studies also serve as a guide for obtaining and evaluating proposals in advance of pending capital improvement projects.